-Additional reported applications (for the relevant formats) include: blocking of ligand binding1-3 and immunohistochemical staining of paraformaldehyde fixed frozen sections13.
+Additional reported applications (for the relevant formats) include: blocking of ligand binding1-3, immunohistochemical staining of paraformaldehyde fixed frozen sections13, and spatial biology (IBEX)15,16.
 The LEAF™ purified antibody (Endotoxin <0.1 EU/µg, Azide-Free, 0.2 µm filtered) is recommended for functional assays (Cat.
 No. 329911 and 329912).
 For highly sensitive assays, we recommend Ultra-LEAF™ purified antibody (Cat.
 No. 329926) with a lower endotoxin limit than standard LEAF™ purified antibodies (Endotoxin <0.01 EU/µg).

 (PubMed link indicates BioLegend citation)

 - Dorfman DM, et al. 2006 Am.
 J. Surg.
 Pathol.
 30:802.
 (FA)